2023 Design & Paint Color Trends to Sell Your House

 In a zoom call, with you, your computer & camera, we will “walk” through your house where I will give you my savvy staging advise as a professional stager and house flipper on what should stay for staging, what you should remove, and make color, furniture arrangements & appropriate suggestions for your home based on the demographics of your neighborhood.
 You can record the call for your notes!

-Click here to learn more about my staging, styling & color consult packages.
+Click here to learn more about my online staging consult.